will042/chess_robot/README.md

 ### Voice Controlled Chess Robot
 ![System Overview](https://raw.githubusercontent.com/will042/chess_robot/master/images/ChessRobot.png)

 This is a project to develop a voice controlled chess robot.
 A Universal Robotics’ UR5e collaborative robot is used with a Robotiq Hand-E Gripper to manipulate chess pieces.
 A computer with Python 3.8, is used to accept voice commands, relay cartesian coordinates to the UR5e, and track the state of the board.
+[Python Chess](https://github.com/niklasf/python-chess) is used for tracking the state of the board and [Speech Recognition](https://github.com/Uberi/speech_recognition) is used for translating voice commands.

 ### Setup Instructions